5 Proven Reasons Why Gratitude Improves Your Health

 Gratitude Helps Improves Sleep

 Regular practice of gratitude helps you sleep longer with better quality.
-In one study, gratitude increased sleep quality by 10% for those with chronic pain and 76% with insomnia.
+In one study, gratitude increased sleep quality by 10% for those with chronic pain and 76% for insomnia.
 Gratitude was measured through a nightly gratitude journal practice over time.
 Writing in a journal for 15 minutes before bed may help you let go of problems and sleep better.

 Gratitude Improves Physical Health